laurenrother/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 >
 > Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge requires module names to have a username prefix.
 That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Puppet Forge as `puppetlabs-mysql`.
 >
-> **Be sure to use this long name in your module's [metadata.json file](#write-a-metadata.json-file).** However, you do not have to rename the module's directory, and can leave the module in your active modulepath --- the build action will do the right thing as long as the metada.json is correct.
+> **Be sure to use this long name in your module's [metadata.json file](#write-a-metadatajson-file).** However, you do not have to rename the module's directory, and can leave the module in your active modulepath --- the build action will do the right thing as long as the metadata.json is correct.

 > ### Another Note on Module Names
 >